Monday, October 27, 2008

 Repetitive Strain Injury (also known as Occupational Over-use Syndrome) forced a career change.
 I began teaching adults: literacy, numeracy, basic employment skills, and computer skills.
 Frustration made me re-evaluate and I opted to teach the basics of style.

-my style personality, my body shape (changeable), and how to plan a wardrobe.
+Over the years I'd spent a lot of money to be told what my colours were (twice - the first one was wrong), my style personality, my body shape (changeable), and how to plan a wardrobe.
 I was still fascinated by it all!
 I'd read and re-read every style book in the libraries, plus I bought a few, read magazines and articles galore.

 I knew what worked for me - not many shopping mistakes - whether I bought new or second-hand.
 I was often complimented on my presentation and it often made me smile - they had no idea how little money I'd spent!